 Institutional factors support treating transcript rulings as law.
-The stakes of the corporate law cases on the Court's docket are high, transcript rulings are official documents that are publicly available, the corporate litigation bar is sophisticated and resourceful, fact patterns are recurring, development of the law is subtle, the Court of Chancery's jurisdiction is specialized and of national importance, and the judges are knowledgeable, prepared, and intentional in their decision-making.
+The stakes of the corporate law cases on the Court's docket are high, transcript rulings are official documents that are publicly available (though not automatically, universally, and immediately), the corporate litigation bar is sophisticated and resourceful, fact patterns are recurring, development of the law is subtle, the Court of Chancery's jurisdiction is specialized and of national importance, and the judges are knowledgeable, prepared, and intentional in their decision-making.
 The fact that transcript rulings are not fully scripted or edited is not itself a reason to treat them as lacking precedential value.
-Nor is universal accessibility to an edited publication a precondition for legal authority.
-The fact that Delaware counsel and active practitioners in the Court have better access to transcript rulings works no systemic injustice on any group of litigants.
+Nor is immediate, universal accessibility to an edited publication a precondition for legal authority.
+The fact that Delaware counsel, active practitioners in the Court, and subscribers to The Chancery Daily or other publications have better access to transcript rulings works no systemic injustice on any defined group of Court of Chancery litigants.